The training accuracy of two-layer neural networks: its estimation and understanding using random datasets

 Based on the hypothesis, a high separation ratio helps to obtain a high training accuracy, but it is not sufficient because the training accuracy also depends on the separating capacity of the second (output) layer.
-Nevertheless, we firstly ignore this fact and reinforce our Hypothesis \ref{hyp:1}. \begin{guess} The separation ratio directly determines the training accuracy. \end{guess}
+Nevertheless, we initially ignore this fact and reinforce our Hypothesis~\ref{hyp:1}. \begin{guess} The separation ratio directly determines the training accuracy. \end{guess}

 Then, we will add \textbf{empirical corrections} to our theory to allow it to match the real situations.
-We suppose that, in the condition of incomplete separation, all completely separated data points can be predicted correctly, and that the other data points have a 50\% chance to be predicted correctly (equivalent to a random guess, since the number of samples for each class is the same).
+In the case of incomplete separation, 1) all completely-separated data points can be predicted correctly, and 2) the other data points have a 50\% chance to be predicted correctly (equivalent to a random guess, since the number of samples for each class is the same) because each partition will be ultimately assigned one label.
 Specifically, if $ \gamma N$ data points have been completely separated, the training accuracy $ \alpha$ (based on our hypothesis) is: